BenRoss92/global_message/README.md

 ### Using the plugin

-1. Activate the 'Global Message' plugin in the WordPress admin dashboard (`http://localhost/~<YOURUSERNAME>/wordpress/wp-admin`)
+1. Activate the 'Global Message' plugin listed in the 'Plugins' menu of the WordPress admin area (`http://localhost/~<YOURUSERNAME>/wordpress/wp-admin`)
 2. `cd` into the `wordpress/wp-content/plugins/global_message` directory and run the unit tests - `$ phpunit --debug`
-3. Add a global message in the Global Message widget inside the WordPress admin dashboard and click 'Update Message'
+3. Add a global message inside the Global Message widget, located in the 'Dashboard' menu of the WordPress admin area.
+Then click 'Update Message'.
 4. View the global message on all pages (e.g. to view the landing page, visit `http://localhost/~<YOURUSERNAME>/wordpress/`)